An installation with moveable pig sculptures made from concrete

 photo album at Flickr

 Moveable pig sculptures recite text fragemnts based on Orwell’s Animal Farm and Lenin’s book One Step Forward, Two Steps Back (The Crisis in Our Party).
 The underlying motto is Lenin’s quote “But every little difference may become a big one if it is insisted on”.
+It is about types of social disorders.

 The texts are manipulated with a Markov algorithm.
 With a Markov chain one can make predictions for the future of the process based solely on its present state just as well as one could knowing the process’s full history.
 New meanings are created.